jtimon/elements-explorer/README.md

 - [ ] Hide non interesting things for bitcoind chains
 - [ ] Adapt to elementsd chains (both show/hide)
 - [ ] Make sure we're not missing data from differences in chains
+- [ ] Make sure there's nothing to rescue from 'verbose' even after supporting some other elements chain

+# License

+MIT, see COPYRIGHT.md